 The Olympic Sites Passport includes access to both the Olympic Center Museum, and the figure skating shows regularly held at the Olympic skating rink in Lake Placid.
 During the winter, though, those who visit Lake Placid can even skate laps on the Olympic speed skating oval.
 That would be cool!

 Whiteface Mountain Lake Placid

-Although access to Whiteface Mountain is included in the Olympic Site Passport, it can definitely be considered a destination of its own.
-Whiteface Mountain is a short drive from Lake Placid on the far side of to the Bobsled and Ski jump complexes.
+Although access to Whiteface Mountain is included with the Olympic Site Passport, it can definitely be considered a destination of its own.
+Whiteface Mountain is a short drive from Lake Placid on the far side of the Bobsled and Ski jump complexes.
 The Whiteface mountain ski resort is primarily located on the smaller, aptly named, Little Whiteface Mountain.
 Note, however, that the epic views of Lake Placid are at the peak of Whiteface Mountain.

 Little Whiteface Mountain Gondola

 Visiting the Whiteface Mountain Ski Resort is one of the top things to do in Lake Placid in summer.
 It’s a perfect spot to combine Adirondack hiking and scenery with great food and cool activities.
 The top summer activities at Whiteface are downhill mountain biking and hiking.
 We, however, were there to view the peak of Little Whiteface Mountain on the resort’s Cloudsplitter Gondola ride.

 At the top of the Whiteface Mountain gondola are beautiful views of Lake Placid and a few hiking trails, including one that will take you to the base of the mountain.
 We got a hoot out of climbing the rocky peak of Little Whiteface and calling ourselves mountain climbers.

 The Cloudsplitter Gondola is covered by the Olympic Sites Passport.
 Otherwise, there is a fee of $20 for adults and $16 for children.
 Kids 6 and under are free.